--e: debug the cfengine enterprise server

--i: run a debug server for the given node

-node: IP or hostname of the host you want to debug

-reload-groups reload dynamic groups.
+- -e: debug the cfengine enterprise server - -i: run a debug server for the given node node: IP or hostname of the host you want to debug reload-groups reload dynamic groups.
 By default, dynamic groups are evaluated every 5 minutes.
 This command triggers a reload of all dynamic groups.

--i: run the agent in information mode, displays all executed commands reload-techniques reload techniques.
+- -i: run the agent in information mode, displays all executed commands - -c: do not colorize output reload-techniques reload techniques.
 This command will reload the technique library into memory from the filesystem and regenerate the promises if necessary.